leannejdong/data-social-science/README.md

 # skill-taxonomy-modelling

 The project concerns with **Adaptive skills taxonomy to enable labor market agility**.
 One of the grand challenge is to capture data about changing demand and supply of skills in a timely and efficient manner which will provide much-needed information to inform educational and employment decisions To this end, we need to establish whether job advertisements accurately reflect sector-specific and geographic differences in demand for skills.
 Between July and September, we conduct a survey of employers which we can use to test the taxonomy generated from our analysis of the job advertisements.
-The goal of this presentation is to demonstrate our research outputs from temporal modelling of job count data.
+The goal of this presentation is to demonstrate our research outputs from temporal **dependency** modelling of job count data.

 ## User Instruction

-* For demo of temporal analysis, please refer to `Taxonomy-Report.`
+* For demo of temporal dependency analysis, please refer to `Taxonomy-Report.`

 * Some clustering done for spatial analysis, please refer to `cop-fit-v1`